Is it time to prune your lead database and improve ROI?

 This blog was originally published on Business2Community on November 16, 2015:

 Marketers face constant pressure to improve return on investment (ROI) and, therefore, spend a tremendous amount of time and budget fine-tuning messaging and creating engaging campaigns.
 The return on these investments are diminished if the lead database is of poor quality and not segmented.
 This poor data makes it difficult to create targeted campaigns and user engagements, thus limiting what you can achieve with your marketing automation tools.
-The most effective way to address this issue and boost your marketing ROI across the board is often a deep pruning of your lead database.
+The most effective way to address this issue and improve your marketing ROI across the board is often a deep pruning of your lead database.

 In this article, we’ll explore how we’ve helped several businesses successfully prune their lead databases: